mamedev/mame/docs/source/usingmame/ui.rst

   the **and** operation.
 Pressing the same key or button or moving the same analog control additional times toggles the **not** on and off.
-* Pressing **UI Cancel** (**Escape** by default) *before* activating any other inputs clears the setting or restores the default assignment.
+* Pressing **UI Cancel** (**Escape** by default) *before* activating any other controls clears the setting or restores the default assignment.
-* Pressing **UI Cancel** *after* activating another input leaves the setting unchanged.
+* Pressing **UI Cancel** *after* activating another control leaves the setting unchanged.
 * The new setting is shown below the menu.
 Wait one second after activating an input to accept the new setting.